 - Passes SEO juice to other pages on the website etc.

-#9.
-Your Article Headline.
+9. Your Article Headline

-Nothing guarantees higher click-through rate from search result pages to your websites than your search listing headline.
+Nothing guarantees a higher click-through rate from search result pages to your websites than your search listing headline.

-It will be a total waste of time, energy and resources if your pages appear in search result only for your article headline to mean nothing to the user.
+It will be a total waste of time, energy, and resources if your pages appear in SERP only for your article headline to mean nothing to the user.

 This is far from the truth.

 In that post, I explained why borrowing expert credibility is vital to the success of your article headline.

-#10.
-Write In-depth Articles.
+10. Write In-depth Articles

 The more the content, the more you can fuse in your focus keyword and other related search terms.

-And you should also know that Google gives more weight to some well-established news site in this category.
+And you should also know that Google gives more weight to well-established news sites in this category.

-#11.
-Target One Topic – Focus Keyword.
+11. Target One Topic – Focus Keyword

-Give everything out and don’t hold back anything while you stay on track.
+Give everything out, and don’t hold back anything while you stay on track.